 State Budget Woes

-have been one of the primary reasons for the massive student shut-out.
+State budget cuts have been one of the primary reasons for the massive student shut-out.
 The Ventura County Star reports that cutbacks in state funding have totaled more than $1.5 billion since 2007.
 While that amount is split between the 112 colleges in the community college system, the impact of the cuts has been significant at nearly every school.
 Faculty cutbacks have led to the need to limit the number of courses available, which in turn limits the number of students that can enroll.

-, which would provide an additional $210 million to the state’s community college system.
+Last fall, California passed Proposition 30, which would provide an additional $210 million to the state’s community college system.
 While the extra money will help stop the bleeding within the system, it is not enough to reverse the trends that have already begun.
-Even if community colleges are able to increase their enrollment numbers by small amounts, the total students will probably not be enough to bring enrollment numbers back to where they were in 2007.
+Even if community colleges are able to increase their enrollment numbers by small amounts, the total number of students will probably not be enough to bring enrollment numbers back to where they were in 2007.

 Local Funds Not Covering Difference

-reports that sources of local funding, such as lottery proceeds, have been unable to fill the gap left by less state money like they have in the past.
+While state funding has been on the decline, other means of support have not been able to make up the difference.
+IVN reports that sources of local funding, such as lottery proceeds, have been unable to fill the gap left by less state money as they have in the past.
 This makes state funding more important than ever for these schools, but unfortunately, state lawmakers can’t simply pull more money out of the proverbial magic hat so that community colleges can make ends meet.

-, have also increased those rates in recent year.
+California lawmakers responsible for setting fee rates at community colleges have also increased those rates in recent years.
 IVN reports that the current fee price at state community colleges is $46 per academic unit.
 That number is much higher than the $26-per-unit fee charged in 2008.
 When you combine that rate with increased tuition costs, it is easy to see how many students are getting priced out of the community college system.

-reports that the number of courses has dropped by 21 percent since the 2007-2008 school year, and are now at a 15-year low.
-Subjects that have been hardest hit include dance, music, education and business.
+Less money to community colleges translates into fewer courses available to students – in some cases, a significantly lower number of course offerings.
+The Los Angeles Times reports that the number of courses has dropped by 21 percent since the 2007-2008 school year and is now at a 15-year low.
+Subjects that have been hardest hit include dance, music, education, and business.